A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Experiments

-Several visualization results are shown in Figure \ref{fig: results}.
-The baseline method is trained with $\nicefrac{1}{8}$ labeled images.
-The ST represents the self-training trained with $\nicefrac{7}{8}$ pseudo labels without our methods.
-The ours donates our framework.
-From Figure \ref{fig: results}, we find that the baseline and self training can not separate the objects (especially big objects like bus, truck, train, sidewalk) completely while ours corrects these errors.
-For pole and bicycle, our method also performs well on these small-size-object classes in the images compared to the baseline model and self training.
+We can see that the baseline and self-training can not well separate the objects (especially large-size objects such as bus, truck, train, sidewalk) completely while ours corrects these errors.
+Our method also performs well on these small-size object classes, such as pole and bicycle, compared to the baseline model and self-training.

-\subsection{Comparison with state-of-the-art Methods}
+\subsection{Comparison with State-of-the-art Methods}

 \textbf{Cityscapes.} We conduct the comparison experiments with other state-of-the-art algorithms on the Table \ref{tab: SOTA on different amount cityscapes}.
 To make a fair comparison, we also apply our proposed framework to DeepLabV2 following~\cite{hung2018adversarial}.
 In particular, DeepLabV2 is based on ResNet-101 initialized with the pre-trained weights on ImageNet classification.
 The proposed framework achieves 67.6\%, 69.3\%, 70.7\% with DeepLabV2 and 74.1\%, 77.8\%, 78.7\% with DeepLabV3Plus, respectively, which performs favorably against previous state-of-the-art methods.
-More details ablation studies of with DeepLabV2 can be found in the supplementary materials.
+More details of ablation studies of with DeepLabV2 can be found in the supplementary materials.

-\textbf{Pascal VOC.} We follow DeepLabV3Plus \cite{chen2018encoder} training details with 513×513 crop size on Pascal VOC \cite{everingham2012pascal}.
+\textbf{Pascal VOC.} We follow DeepLabV3Plus \cite{chen2018encoder} training details with the 513$\times$513 crop size on Pascal VOC \cite{everingham2012pascal}.
 Table \ref{tab: SOTA in voc} lists the performance results of other state-of-the-art methods and ours.
 We adopt the single-scale testing on our experiments.
 In order to make a fair comparison, we did experiments under different backbones.
 Our framework achieves 75.0\% mIoU based on Resnet-101\cite{He2016Deep} and 79.3\% mIoU based on Xception-65\cite{chen2018encoder}, which outperforms the PseudoSeg \cite{zou2020pseudoseg} by 1.8\%.
-At the same time, we find that our results based on Xception-65 can achieve the same performance under supervision.
-In addition, we find that the improvement of iterative training on Pascal VOC is limited, so we do not use it here.
+At the same time, we find that our results based on Xception-65 can achieve the same performance as that of the fully supervised setting.
+In addition, we find that the improvement of iterative training on Pascal VOC is limited, which might be due to the small number of samples.